muratk3n/thirdwave/en/tweets/2019/week28.md

 ---

-So Idlib is going under the gun?
+So Idlib is going under the knife?

 "At least 544 civilians have been killed and over 2,000 people injured since a Russian-led assault on the last rebel bastion in northwestern Syria began two months ago, rights groups and rescuers said on Saturday. "